oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 ```
 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption> Code 7: Handler per event </figcaption>
+  <figcaption> Code 9: Handler per event </figcaption>
 </figure>

-Code 7 illustrate the processes of getting the information from `reg_data`,
+Code 9 illustrate the processes of getting the information from `reg_data`,
-verify the option, and if it is 0 push the event.
+verifying the option, and if it is 0 push the event.
 Notice the macro
 `IIO_EVENT_CODE` which is responsible for creating an event identifier.
 Finally, the timestamp related to the event is also stored.
 The rest of the
 code follows a similar pattern just by changing the set of flags.